November 9, 2021

 How much insurance do I need for my Florida investment property?

 While some states and zip codes require minimum coverage or specific policies — as do mortgage companies — choosing how much insurance you buy is mostly a personal decision.
-That said, there are some important factors to consider when setting the limits of your personal property and liability coverage, including:
+That said, there are some essential factors to consider when setting the limits of your personal property and liability insurance coverage, including:

-• How much of your personal property is available for tenant use.
+• How much of your personal property is available for tenant use?
 What personal property can tenants use, and how expensive is this property?
 This helps determine your personal property limits on a landlord insurance policy.

-• Your personal risk tolerance.
-What makes the most financial sense for you?
+• Your personal risk tolerance: What makes the most financial sense for you?
 Are you willing to have a higher deductible for lower premiums?

-Important considerations for Florida property insurance
+Important considerations for Florida insurance

 The inspection examines the following elements of your property:

-• Roof.
-The covering material, age and condition, and existing leaks or damage.
+• Roof: The covering material, age and condition, and existing leaks or damage.

-• Electrical system.
-The type of wiring, electrical panel functionality, and overall condition of your electrical system.
+• Electrical system: The type of wiring, electrical panel functionality, and overall condition of your electrical system.

-• Plumbing.
-The type of supply and drain lines, age and condition of your plumbing system, and any signs of leakage.
+• Plumbing: The type of supply and drain lines, age and condition of your plumbing system, and any signs of leakage.

-• HVAC.
-The property's air conditioning and central heating, age and condition of units, and any signs of leakage.
+• HVAC: The property's air conditioning and central heating, age and condition of units, and any signs of leakage.

 Passing this inspection is mandatory to obtain Florida property insurance from a growing majority of carriers — so be sure that your property is safe and up to code before the inspector arrives at your door.

-Tips for lowering your Florida property insurance premium
+Tips for lowering your insurance premium

 1. Schedule a wind mitigation inspection

-A wind mitigation inspection, or a windstorm mitigation inspection, is when a certified professional looks over your property for specific weather withstanding features that could help decrease property loss from hurricane winds.
+A wind mitigation inspection, or a windstorm mitigation inspection, is when a certified professional looks over your property for specific weather-withstanding features that could help decrease property loss from hurricane winds.

 In advance of your wind mitigation inspection, familiarize yourself with the following information: